EksPC/ProductivityTool/README.md

 JAXB: JAXB is used for XML data binding, allowing for the serialization and deserialization of data objects to and from XML format.

 ### Usage
 Opening Productivity Tool, you will be presented with the main dashboard containing the current month visualisation, in every cell is displayed the number of tasks to complete.
+You can also visualise the tasks (both completed and not) expiring on a certain date by simply clicking on the corresponding cell.
 In the todo-list section you can visualize both your lists with their tasks, but also a special list called **Today** where you can check for incoming expiration.
 Use the navigation menu, situated to the left, to switch between calendar and to-do section.